k33lil/k33lil/README.md

 ## Hello World 👋

 I'm Khaleel, a software engineer passionate about building great tech solutions.
-With more than 7 years of experience, I specialize in mobile development.
+With more than 7 years of experience.

+I specialize in mobile development.
 From coding to collaboration, here's what I bring to the table:

 🛠️ Skills: I'm proficient in Android, iOS, React Native development.
 I love turning ideas into reality through clean, efficient code.